Search

 To help prepare the participants for the Pitch events, Good to Grow delivers several mandatory educational training sessions for each event:

-• Prep Workshop: An online workshop to review the institutional food service market channel and its requirements, sales materials, preparing your pitch, and event day logistics
+• Prep Workshop: An online workshop to review the institutional food service or retail market channel and its requirements, sales materials, preparing your pitch, and event day logistics

-• One-on-One Coaching Sessions: Each participant will have two or three online one-on-one sessions with Good to Grow to review their sales materials and practice their pitch (number is dependent on event).
+• One-on-One Coaching Sessions: Each participant will have two to three online one-on-one sessions with Good to Grow to review their sales materials and practice their pitch (number is dependent on event).

 COST OF PARTICIPATION

-Pitch & Plate is a free event.
+Pitch & Plate is free to participate in.
 However, the following costs are the responsibility of the pitching companies:

 • Samples for online attendees (approximately 30 retail size samples)